GrowTopics/blog/content/blog/posts/beta-1.0.0/index.md

 ## 1.0.0:

-##### H&SU (1)
+#### H&SU (1)

 - Added the `=tt <tone>` command
-  - This command is currently only availiable in the H&SU private server.
+  - This command is currently only available in the H&SU private server.
-  - Here are all of the tone tags currently avaliable to search:
+  - Here are all of the tone tags currently available to search:
     - /j = joking
     - /hj = half joking
     - /s or /sarc = sarcastic / sarcasm